-Set up the database
+Setting up the database

-You must set up and configure each database that users will be direct connecting to.
-Use standard DB2 tools , ArcSDE tools and documentation to
+You must set up and configure each database to which users will be connecting directly.
+Use standard DB2 tools, ArcSDE tools, and documentation to

-- 1. install the application server software - 2. perform the post installation configuration (application server start up is not required for direct connect)
+- 1. Install the application server software. - 2.
+Perform the postinstallation configuration (application server startup is not required for direct connect).